achursin1986/isis-mocker/README.md

 ```

 #### License and deps

 libc6 (>= 2.14), libgcc-s1 (>= 3.0), libstdc++6 (>= 9)

-Jun 2023.
+Jan 2024.
 Application isis-mocker is an Open Source software.
 It is distributed under the terms of the MIT license.
 CLI lib uses Boost license.